radiotech/FlatLand/README.md

 # FlatLand
-An n (0 to 4) dimensional graphics engine written functionally in Scala.
+An n (1 to 4+) dimensional graphics (maybe physics) engine written FUNCTIONALLY in Scala.

+Primary focus is on n dimension compatibility, efficient yet realistic rendering techniques (ray tracing), and functional purity